Hanford Site: Decommissioning

 By 1963 the AEC had estimated that it had sufficient plutonium for its needs for the foreseeable future, and planned to shut down the production reactors.
 To mitigate the economic impact, closures were carried out over a period of six years.
 The change of policy was not publicly announced; instead, each round of closures was accompanied by a statement that production needs could be met by the remaining facilities.
 The first round of closures was announced by President Johnson on January 8, 1964.
-DR, H and F Reactors were shut down in 1964 and, 1965.
+DR, H, and F Reactors were shut down in 1964 and, 1965.
 In 1967 the AEC announced that another reactor would be shut down.
 This was D Reactor, which was shut down on June 25, 1967.
 B Reactor followed on February 12, 1968.

-In January 1969 AEC chairman Glenn Seaborg, under pressure from the newly elected Nixon administration to cut costs, announced that the three reactors built in the 1950s, C, KE and KW, would be shut down in 1969 and 1970.
+In January 1969, AEC chairman Glenn Seaborg, under pressure from the newly elected Nixon administration to cut costs, announced that the three reactors built in the 1950s, C, KE, and KW, would be shut down in 1969 and 1970.
 The REDOX and PUREX facilities were placed on standby status in December 1967 and June 1972 respectively.
 Between 1967 and 1971, the number of workers employed at the Hanford Site plummeted from 8,500 to 5,500.
 The incremental closures did nothing to reduce the public outcry; if anything, the reverse was the case.
-The AEC was replaced by the Energy Research and Development Administration in 1974, and it in turn was succeeded by the DOE in 1977.
+The AEC was replaced by the Energy Research and Development Administration in 1974, and it in turn was succeeded by the United States Department of Energy (DOE) in 1977.
 The regulation and licensing of commercial reactors was devolved to the Nuclear Regulatory Commission (NRC).